How to Use the EMA Indicator

 The information in this article is provided for educational purposes only and does not constitute financial advice.
 Consult a financial advisor before making investment decisions.

-What Is the Exponential Moving Average?
+What is the Exponential Moving Average?

 Using the Exponential Moving Average Formula